 FISCAL IMPACT: The current budget covers the cost of Ms. Garcia's services through the end of this fiscal year.
 Costs incurred by staff for work on this project would depend on the number of hours worked, but is not estimated to exceed \$500 in the first quarter of the fiscal year.

-RECOMMENDATION: Advise the Administrative Council to allow SCLC/Serra staff to temporarily provide Serra with Digital Download Library support until a more permanent solution is identified and approved by the Council.
+RECOMMENDATION: Staff requests that the Administrative Council consider allowing SCLC/Serra staff to temporarily provide Serra with Digital Download Library support until a more permanent solution is identified and approved by the Council.